 The safety tech is also abundant and includes standard automatic emergency braking with pedestrian and bicycle detection, lane-keeping assist, lane-departure warning, full-speed adaptive cruise control, road-sign recognition, and more.

 The Ford Fusion Hybrid was discontinued after the 2020 model year, as Ford moved on to focus almost exclusively on trucks and SUVs.
-However, this once-popular sedan remains a strong option for shippers seeking one of the best hybrid cars in Canada.
+However, this once-popular sedan remains a strong option for shoppers seeking one of the best hybrid cars in Canada.

 The Fusion Hybrid delivers 188 combined horsepower, falling behind some of the newer models on our list.
 However, its fuel consumption rates aren’t far off from the pack at 5.5 L/100 km city, 5.7 L/100 km highway, and 5.6 L/100 km combined.